sfatty47/WollofChat/README.md

 - **Voice input and output** - speak your questions and listen to answers
 - Uses facebook/nllb-200-distilled-600M for translation (Wolof ↔ English)
 - Uses deepset/roberta-base-squad2 for English question answering
-- Optional: Local Mistral 7B LLM for more comprehensive answers
+- **No local LLM downloads required** - works with pre-trained models only
-- Static context for math, science, history, geography, technology, and literature
+- Enhanced static context for math, science, history, geography, technology, and literature
 - Language switch (Wolof/English UI)
 - Feedback system for users